fei-shan/WallStreetBets/README.md

 # WallStreetBets

 Datasets available [here](https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts).
-Alternative dataset under testing [here](https://www.kaggle.com/unanimad/reddit-rwallstreetbets).
+Alternative dataset [here](https://www.kaggle.com/unanimad/reddit-rwallstreetbets), which have data before Jan 28 2021, but does not have post content.

 Stock prices can be downloaded with yfinance Python library